CHINA’S WINE TRAIL

 Day 10 - Ascent to Shangri-La

-Day 11 - Shangri-La
+Day 11 - Into the Mountains

-Included: Breakfast, Songzanlin entry, Accommodation
+Included: Breakfast, Songzanlin entry, Lunch, Dinner, Accommodation

 Day 12 - Tinnyu Winery